 Aerating the soil in your lawn is an important step in ensuring that there is no soil compaction especially in places with heavy soils.
 Aeration is done by punching small holes into the yard to allow easier penetration of moisture and the air.
 As a result, the grass or any other plant in the lawn will have a better root development.

-Despite having known the basic steps you to take care of your lawn, don’t hesitate to talk to NS Landscaping for more professional advice or lawn care services.
+Despite having known the basic steps you to take care of your lawn, don’t hesitate to talk to NS Landscapes for more professional advice or lawn care services.
 We are always committed to serving our customers to our highest ability.

 Call 0412 614 133 to speak to one of our friendly and attentive staffs about how we can help your gardening needs!